yangshun/tech-interview-handbook/algorithms/README.md

 ## General Tips

+Clarify any assumptions you made subconsciously.
+Many questions are under-specified on purpose.

 Always validate input first.
 Check for invalid/empty/negative/different type input.
 Never assume you are given the valid parameters.
 Alternatively, clarify with the interviewer whether you can assume valid input (usually yes), which can save you time from writing code that does input validation.

 Are there any time/space complexity requirements/constraints?